ffffffico/Whitepaper/whitepaper.md

 In order to secure a spot in the ICO, you must show how you care about our project:

 <ul>
   <li>a.
-Invite people to our Telegram group https://t.me/joinchat/FerGdA-agUOQ4qgNyMqgGw</li>
+Invite people to our Telegram group: https://t.me/joinchat/FerGdA-agUOQ4qgNyMqgGw</li>
   <li>b.
 Share on Facebook or tweet on Twitter about the ICO</li>
   <li>c.
 Write a blog post</li>
   <li>d.
 Make and publish a video</li>